AlexanderEpolite/node-radio-server/README.md

 Lastly, make sure you enable the URL method in the config file, else it will continue to use the WebSocket method.

+## WS Music

+If you are going to send music through the WebSocket, please note that it sends the ENTIRE file.
+Please reduce the bitrate of your music if it is lagging or starting a few seconds in.

 ## Questions?

 Make an issue on the GitHub repository, I will try to respond quickly.